Computational theory of mind: "Computer metaphor"

-Computational theory of mind is not the same as the computer metaphor, comparing the mind to a modern-day digital computer.
-Computational theory just uses some of the same principles as those found in digital computing.
-While the computer metaphor draws an analogy between the mind as software and the brain as hardware, CTM is the claim that the mind is a computational system.
-More specifically, it states that a computational simulation of a mind is sufficient for the actual presence of a mind, and that a mind truly can be simulated computationally.
+The CTM is not the same as the computer metaphor, comparing the mind to a modern-day digital computer.
+While the computer metaphor draws an analogy between the mind as software and the brain as hardware, CTM is the claim that the mind is literally a computational system.
+"Computational system" is not intended to mean a modern-day electronic computer.
+The CTM is also different from the computational theory of cognition (CTC), which merely states that neural computations explain cognition, without regard to whether they explain phenomenal consciousness.

-'Computational system' is not meant to mean a modern-day electronic computer.
-Rather, a computational system is a symbol manipulator that follows step-by-step functions to compute input and form output.
-Alan Turing describes this type of computer in his concept of a Turing machine.